The Capitol Showband

 surfers in Ireland in the 1970's as well as an Irish basketball

-International, today he lives in County Leitrim.
+International, today he lives in County Leitrim and still plays with

 Overall, the Capitol had a major impact on the